alemenze/Core_Proposal/manuscript.md

 3. Semi-Centralized model **(Proposed model)**

 The Core facility proposed herein shall be a semi-centralized effort.
 A semi-centralized design incorporates the strengths of both previous models by integrating into an overarching centralized infrastructure and providing branches of staff into semi-specialized workflows.
 One major downside to this model is requiring a centralized infrastructure team, which fortunately in this instance is already in place with the [Office of Advanced Research Computing](https://oarc.rutgers.edu/).
 By nesting the bioinformatics core within the existing infrastructure, the semi-centralized model gains the benefits of lower operating costs and existing informatics knowledge.
 The bioinformatics team can then focus on tuning the informatics to fit biological questions.
 With this, the bioinformatics team will have the availability to branch into data-acquisition specialities (such as genomics/proteomics etc described below), to then build a strongly collaborative environment with domain-specific investigators.
+Long term, having the individual staff members as part of a specific technology team within the bioinformatics core will enable shared expertise to be aligned for developing multi-omics integration tools.

 ## Bioinformatics Core Mission {.page_break_before}